CMPUT 303/403 - Practical Algorithmics / Algorithmics in Competitive Programming

 Textbook

 There is no required textbook, but there is a highly-suggested book: Competitive Programming 4.
 I recommend both "books" so you get all of Chapters 1 - 9.
-The sequence of topics in CMPUT 403 loosely follows this book and the book contains excellent additional problem suggestions from a spectrum of difficulties.
+The sequence of topics in CMPUT 303/403 loosely follows this book for most of the course and the book contains excellent additional problem suggestions from a spectrum of difficulties.

 Is This Course Right For You?